Blood atonement: Response by Joseph Fielding Smith

-Through the atonement of Christ all mankind may be saved, by obedience to the laws and ordinances of the gospel...Man may commit certain grievous sins - according to his light and knowledge -that will place him beyond the reach of the atoning blood of Christ.
-If then he would be saved he must make sacrifice of his own life to atone - so far as the power lies - for that sin, for the blood of Christ alone under certain circumstances will not avail...But that the Church practices “Blood Atonement” on apostates or any others, which is preached by ministers of the ‘Reorganization’ is a damnable falsehood for which the accusers must answer.
+Through the atonement of Christ all mankind may be saved, by obedience to the laws and ordinances of the gospel...
+Man may commit certain grievous sins - according to his light and knowledge - that will place him beyond the reach of the atoning blood of Christ.
+If then he would be saved he must make sacrifice of his own life to atone - so far as the power lies - for that sin, for the blood of Christ alone under certain circumstances will not avail...
+But that the Church practices "Blood Atonement" on apostates or any others, which is preached by ministers of the ‘Reorganization’ is a damnable falsehood for which the accusers must answer.

-Statements in the late twentieth century
+Statements which were made in the late twentieth century

 Like several teachings enunciated by Brigham Young (see, e.g., Adam-God theory), blood atonement has been widely criticized by Latter Day Saints.
 The status of the teaching has been addressed by modern leaders in the LDS Church.
 As late as 1970, the church's First Presidency authorized a church publication that interpreted D&C 132:26 (Joseph Smith's written revelation authorizing plural marriage in 1843) as saying that even after repentance, "some sins may call for a most dreadful punishment even then—the destruction in the flesh and being turned over to the buffetings of Satan until the day of redemption.
 This punishment is most severe."

 In 1954, church historian Joseph Fielding Smith taught the following about blood atonement:

 Man may commit certain grievous sins—according to his light and knowledge—that will place him beyond the reach of the atoning blood of Christ.
-If then he would be saved, he must make sacrifice of his Own life to atone—so far as in his power lies—for that sin, for the blood of Christ alone under certain circumstances will not avail....
+If then he would be saved, he must make sacrifice of his Own life to atone—so far as in his power lies—for that sin, for the blood of Christ alone under certain circumstances will not avail.
 Joseph Smith taught that there were certain sins so grievous that man may commit, that they will place the transgressors beyond the power of the atonement of Christ.
 If these offenses are committed, then the blood of Christ will not cleanse them from their sins even though they repent.
 Therefore their only hope is to have their own blood shed to atone, as far as possible, in their behalf.

 In addition, Apostle Bruce R. McConkie agreed with Brigham Young and Joseph Fielding Smith that "under certain circumstances there are some serious sins for which the cleansing of Christ does not operate, and the law of God is that men must then have their own blood shed to atone for their sins."